 iii) Equity settled Share Based Payments

-The Financial Statements of the Company have been prepared to comply with the Indian Accounting standards ('Ind AS'), including the rules notified under the relevant provisions of the Companies Act, 2013,
+The Financial Statements of the Company have been prepared to comply with the Indian Accounting standards (‘Ind AS'), including the Rules notified under the relevant provisions of the Companies Act, 2013,

 (as amended from time to time) and Presentation and disclosure requirements of Division II of Schedule III to the Companies Act, 2013, (Ind AS Compliant Schedule III) as amended from time to time.
+The Company follows indirect method prescribed in Ind AS 7 - Statement of Cash Flows for presentation of its cash flows.

 The Company's Financial Statements are presented in Indian Rupees (C), which is also its functional currency and all values are rounded to the nearest crore (C00,00,000), except when otherwise indicated.

-B.2 Summary of Significant Accounting Policies
+B.2 Summary of Material Accounting Policies

 (a) Current and Non-Current Classification